 Features/Benefits: There are two account type options – Social Venture Current Account and Charity Current Account.
 The first one has no interest payable and is meant as a way of banking for businesses and the second one has payable interest on balances larger than £5.000 and is primarily made as a flexible day-to-day banking for charities.
 You can access both online, by post or by phone.

-Unity Trust is a socially focused bank for charities, social enterprises, co-operatives, voluntary and community organisations etc. They offer both regular daily banking services as well as financing for SMEs.
+Unity Trust is a socially focused bank for charities, social enterprises, co-operatives, voluntary and community organisations, etc. They offer both regular daily banking services as well as financing for SMEs.

 Features/Benefits: They offer two types of current accounts – a Select Account for organisations with a turnover of less than £1 million per year or a Custom Account for the ones with a bigger annual turnover.
 An interesting benefit stated by the bank itself is a fact that the calls are usually answered in less than 10 seconds and, well, we all know how frustrating those call-centre jingles can be!

-Overview: The German magazine Euro marked ICICI Bank 1st in the ‘team money deposits’ category among 38 other leading banks.
-Originally though, it is an Indian bank spreading its network across Europe with 9 branches opened in the UK.
+The German magazine Euro marked ICICI Bank 1st in the ‘team money deposits’ category among 38 other leading banks.
+Originally, though, it is an Indian bank spreading its network across Europe with nine branches opened in the UK.

-Overview: The $7.5 billion behemoth is known for finding and banking some of the worlds most successful startups early on, they take a keen interest in technology businesses at an early stage with traction and potential.
-They have strong business in the UK and a good range of banking and lending options.
+SVB is a $7.5 billion behemoth is known for finding and banking some of the world’s most successful startups early on, they take a keen interest in technology businesses at an early stage with traction and potential.
+They have a strong business in the UK and a good range of banking and lending options.

-Features/Benefits: If you’re looking for management, financial and lots of other useful advice, SVB are really invested helping your business grow.
-They also have access to a killer network of investors they can put you in touch with, this coupled with a range of ledning options that cater for right through the business cycle have made them the go to bank for technology with clients like Buzfeed, Pinterest, Zendesk and Bonobos to name a few.
+Features/Benefits: If you’re looking for management, financial and lots of other useful advice, SVB is really invested helping your business grow.
+They also have access to a killer network of investors they can put you in touch with, this coupled with a range of lending options that cater for right through the business cycle have made them the go-to bank for technology with clients like Buzzfeed, Pinterest, Zendesk and Bonobos to name a few.

-Overview: The company started in 1830s as a merchant of products from India but was drawn more towards finance and banking business over the years.
+Arbuthnot Latham started in the 1830s as a merchant of products from India but was drawn more towards finance and banking business over the years.
 Today, they offer services to both high net worth individuals and commercial clients.

-Overview: Just a bit younger than C. Hoare and Co, Coutts was founded in 1692 which makes it the 7th oldest bank in the world.
-They have 28 offices in the UK as well as ones in Switzerland, Monaco, Isle of Man, Cayman Islands, Hong Kong etc.
+Just a bit older than C. Hoare and Co, Coutts was founded in 1692 which makes it the 7th oldest bank in the world.
+They have 28 offices in the UK as well as ones in Switzerland, Monaco, Isle of Man, Cayman Islands, Hong Kong, etc.

 Features: What makes Coutts business current account different from the ones you can get in other banks is the fact that you can have it in a range of currencies.
-It is fully accessible via internet and upon opening the account you also get the Business Card and the Business Cash Card which you can use everywhere where a Visa logo is displayed.
-The cost of the current account is £90 quarterly, or the equal amount in the currency you chose.
+It is fully accessible via the internet, and upon opening the account, you also get the Business Card and the Business Cash Card which you can use everywhere where a Visa logo is displayed.
+The cost of the current account is £90 quarterly or the equal amount in the currency you chose.

-Overview: The largest banking group of Northern Europe is lately growing throughout the rest of the Old Continent, setting up a UK branch along the way.
+Nordea is the largest banking group in Northern Europe is lately growing throughout the rest of the Old Continent, setting up a UK branch along the way.
 Their field of interest combines business and private banking as well as the corporate stuff.